Introduction

 Document everything

-Keep a detailed log of all questions asked, documents requested, and responses provided during the inspection.
-This log becomes essential for the post-inspection phase and for tracking any follow-up commitments.
-Assign someone specifically to this documentation role so that it does not fall through the cracks.
+Keep a log of all questions asked, documents requested, and responses provided.
+This log is essential for the post-inspection phase and for tracking follow-up commitments.
+Assign someone to this role.

 8. Post-Inspection Follow-Up